tangollama/cis411_lab1/labreports/LAB.md

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.
+**Answer**
+  I would recommend the use of a layered architecture with three layers: presentation, business, and database.
+Since queries would be     made from within the Node.js business logic codebase, there would be no need for a persistence layer.

+  The reason why this architecture is ideal is because the site can now handle a more diverse set of requests for its data.
+On top of     being required to serve content to be used by view pages, it also must accept requests from outside organizations looking to             contribute to their own internal dashboards and datasets.
+To serve this data properly, it must ensure that its business logic is         completely separate from the view layer.

 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture